-- · approving the retention of compensation consultants and outside service providers and advisors; - reviewing and approving, or recommending that our Board approve, the compensation, individual and corporate performance goals and objectives and other terms of employment of our executive officers, including evaluating the performance of our Chief Executive Officer and, with his assistance, that of our other executive officers; - · reviewing and recommending to our Board the compensation of our Chief Executive Officer - · reviewing and recommending to our Board the compensation of our directors; - · administering our equity and non-equity incentive plans; - reviewing our practices and policies of employee compensation as they relate to risk management and risk-taking incentives; - · reviewing and evaluating succession plans for the executive officers; - reviewing and approving, or recommending that our Board approve, incentive compensation and equity plans; and - reviewing and establishing general policies relating to compensation and benefits of our employees and reviewing our overall compensation philosophy.
+- Approving the retention of compensation consultants and outside service providers and advisors; - Reviewing and approving, or recommending that our Board approve, the compensation, individual and corporate performance goals and objectives and other terms of employment of our executive officers, including evaluating the performance of our Chief Executive Officer and, with his assistance, that of our other executive officers; - Reviewing and recommending to our Board the compensation of our Chief Executive Officer - Reviewing and recommending to our Board the compensation of our - Administering our equity and non-equity incentive plans;

+- Reviewing our practices and policies of employee compensation as they relate to risk management and risk-taking incentives; - Reviewing and evaluating succession plans for the executive officers; - Reviewing and approving, or recommending that our Board approve, incentive compensation and equity plans; and - Reviewing and establishing general policies relating to compensation and benefits of our employees and reviewing our overall compensation philosophy.

-We believe that the composition and functioning of our Compensation Committee complies with all applicable SEC and Nasdaq rules and regulations.
+We believe that the composition and functioning of our Compensation Committee complies with all applicable SEC and NYSE rules and regulations.